How Much Waste We Create

 Where the Waste Goes

-Pennsylvania has seen a 22% increase in collection of recyclables in the past 5 years.
-The majority of the remaining waste is managed in highly engineered, regulated and inspected landfills.
+The majority of municipal solid waste is managed in highly engineered, regulated and inspected landfills.
 A much smaller percentage is processed in waste-to-energy facilities.

 What Landfills Are